-This two-part online workshop provides an interactive, practical way to learn how to apply Graham Fitch’s practice tools in your daily practising and within the context of pieces that you are learning.
-The format is an online version of an innovative workshop that we ran in London in 2019 and is a designed as a complement to our previous practice tools presentations.
+This new two-part online workshop provides an interactive, practical way to learn how to apply Graham Fitch’s practice tools in your daily practising and within the context of pieces that you are learning.
+The format is an online version of an innovative workshop that we ran last year in London and is designed as a complement to our previous practice tools presentations.

 How it works

 The workshop is divided up into a set of topics with an introductory presentation for each followed by a “break-out” session in which you will be able to test out the concepts presented and associated exercises in the privacy of your own home.
 Graham will be on stand-by to give assistance during these sessions which will then be followed by a group discussion and Q&A.

 You will also share your practising with the group and work directly with Graham should you choose to do so.
 However, this is entirely optional and you will not be required to play in front of others if you do not want to.

 Following a brief introduction, the workshop will cover the following topics:

 - Using the feedback loop: How to plan and focus your practice session for maximum benefit in every area

 - How to learn a new piece: Explore techniques for analysing a piece using PPR (Personalised Pattern Recognition) and establish a timeline to take the piece from its beginning stages to performance level